SakulFlee/Godot-WebRTC-Match-Maker/README.md

 Related issue: [#79](https://github.com/SakulFlee/Godot-WebRTC-Match-Maker/issues/79)

 1. Android support is limited at best.
-While the project builds and exports fine for Android and even starts, upon selecting any Demo will crash the App.
+The project builds, exports and opens on the target device, but selecting any demo will crash the app.
 The cause for this is as of writing this still unknown but seems to be a .NET issue, rather than a Godot issue.
 Either way, Android support in Godot 4 is (as of writing this) new and experimental.
 Furthermore, there seem to be an issue with 32-bit-based builds.
 64-bit-based builds properly!